lunarashley777/DOOM-FX/README.md

 In Workbench:
 go to ``System -> System -> Shell``
 in AmigaShell:
-Change to the HD by typing ``hd:``
+Change to the source code directory by typing ``hd:source``
-Setup paths: ``execute setup`` (this only needs to be done once per session, if you restart WinUAE, you will have to run this again)
+Setup paths: ``execute setuprl`` (this only needs to be done once per session, if you restart WinUAE, you will have to run this again)
 Build the ROM: ``smake rl``
-To build the ROM and write shell output to a log file located in REALITY/compbi: ``execute buildtolog``
+To build the ROM and write shell output to a log file located in HD/compbi: ``execute buildtolog``

-In the REALITY/compbi directory, there should be a .sfc ROM file present if everything worked successfully.
+In the HD/compbi directory, there should be a .sfc ROM file present if everything worked successfully.